Engage with Virtual Exchange

 Join a Program

-Schools, districts, post-secondary institutions, and non-profit organizations can express interest in having young people participate in a virtual exchange program implemented by a Stevens Initiative grantee.
-Joining an existing program allows institutions and educators to benefit from the grantee’s content, partnership network, technology, facilitation training, and other forms of guidance and support and can be a great way to have a first experience with virtual exchange.
+Educators along with schools, districts, postsecondary institutions, and nonprofit organizations can have young people participate in a virtual exchange program implemented by a Stevens Initiative grantee.
+Joining an existing program can be a great way to have a first experience with virtual exchange.
+This process allows institutions and educators to benefit from the grantee’s content, partnership network, technology, facilitation training, and other forms of guidance and support.

 Apply for a Grant